Catalogue: Traditional Program:

 |402||Selected Topics in Modern Biology (2).

 Required of all senior biology majors.
-Student will present power-point lectures and attend and participate in a series of student and outside speaker presentations.
+Students will present power-point lectures and attend and participate in a series of student and outside speaker presentations.
 Includes review of recent literature and presentation of current topics in biology.
 Senior status required: to be taken fall and/or spring of the senior year.
 Educational Testing Service Major Field Test in Biology will be taken as an exit exam and part of this course.
 May be taken twice.
 (Fall and spring)

 |410||Immunology (3).
 Prereq: BIO 320 or BIO 333 or BIO 370.